buttplugio/docs.buttplug.io/docs/spec/index.md

 The Buttplug Sex Device Control Standard seeks to lower these bars as much as possible.

 * By proposing a standard that can be implemented in a cross-platform way, software based on the Buttplug Standard can reduce the amount of knowledge required to access hardware from a certain operating system or platform.
-Using technologies like Cordova or Xamarin to build software that implements Buttplug means that access could happen via desktop or mobile platforms.
+Using web technologies or cross-platform systems like Flutter, Electron, or Tauri to build software that implements Buttplug means that access could happen via desktop or mobile platforms.
 * By standardizing the methods that can be used to talk to these devices, implementations of the standard can happen in multiple languages and still interact with each other.
 This opens development opportunities to multiple communities and ecosystems.
 * Assuming some sort of widespread adoption happens, this could drive the commercial market to build devices with the Buttplug Standard in mind, or even to use it directly.
 Until that point, the portion of the community familiar with reverse engineering can help open device access to those who are interested in controlling the devices.
+  * The prior point was written in 2017.
+As of 2024, the Buttplug project is now in touch with several manufacturers, working together to implement open support for devices.

 ## Generalized Control